 DON’T: Stay in hostels

-When visiting New York, DO NOT STAY IN HOSTELS.
-Hostels are overpriced and disgusting here.
-Instead, reserve an AirBNB.
+If you’re on a budget and can’t afford a New York hotel, skip the hostels and instead, reserve an AirBNB.
 You’ll get a better value for your money and have a more comfortable visit.
 If you look enough in advance, the price difference probably won’t be that drastic between a hostel & AirBNB.
 I’ve found them for as low as $45/nt!

 My favorite AirBNB I’ve ever stayed in (Yes, out of ALL of them) was this one below.
 The host is quick to respond, has a beautiful, clean home with up-to-date furnishings and a great eye for decor.
 She knows the city well and is very helpful.